 SEED Stewarding an Edible Estacada District

 · SEED began with an inaugural meeting on February 17, 2009.
-Soon after, ground was broken on the first of three school garden at River Mill Elementary.
+Soon after, ground was broken on the first of three school gardens at River Mill Elementary.

 · SEED wrote a successful $3,700 grant to Lowe’s in 2009 and built our second school garden, tool shed and compost bins at Eagle Creek Elementary in spring of 2010.

-· SEED broke ground during the winter of 2010-2011 at the Estacada Middle School on a lovely pinwheel-shaped garden, using donated funds.
+· SEED volunteer middle schoolers and staff broke ground during the winter of 2010-2011 at the Estacada Middle School on a lovely pinwheel-shaped garden, using donated funds.
 The garden was first was planted by students on Earth Day of 2011.

 · SEED wrote a successful $7,955 grant to the Clackamas County Healthy Eating Active Living in 2010 to complete the construction of the Estacada High School’s 30 ft. x 80 ft. greenhouse.
 The greenhouse was put into service in the fall of 2012.

 · SEED wrote a successful $2,000 grant to the Whole Foods Whole Kids Foundation to expand and build a second garden at the Estacada Middle School in the spring of 2014.
 This row crop garden capitalizes on the long-standing partnership between the Estacada Middle School students and the Estacada Area Food Bank, where students volunteer regularly.
 This garden was built to be planted, maintained and harvested by students, to provide fresh produce that the Food Bank would otherwise have to buy at great expense.